-Furthermore, sector concentrations are managed against a portion of the firm's overall Economic Capital and Earnings at Risk amounts.
+Furthermore, sector concentrations are managed against a portion of the firm's overall Ecap and EaR amounts.
 Sector concentrations are monitored each month at RMC and provide a view as to which sectors the firm's financial resources are being utilised.